 It's recommended that you disable the primary site administrator account.
 This ensures that there isn't another way to administer ArcGIS Server other than the group or role you've specified in your identity store.
 See Disabling the primary site administrator account for full instructions.

-Defining the shared key used to generate an ArcGIS token
+Define the shared key used to generate an ArcGIS token

 An ArcGIS token is a string of encrypted information.
 The shared key is the cryptographic key used to generate this encrypted string.
 The more complex the shared key, the harder it is for a malicious user to break the encryption and decipher the shared key.
 If a user is able to decipher the shared key, replicate the ArcGIS Server encryption algorithm, and obtain the list of authorized users, the user will be able to generate tokens and consume any secured resource on that particular ArcGIS Server.